Falkson/notes-app/README.md

 ## Changelog

+v1.1.6
+- Fixed sidebar logo not displaying on Windows
+- Logo now loaded dynamically via IPC for cross-platform compatibility
+- Updated preload.js and main.js to support logo path resolution

+v1.1.5
+- Fixed renderer files incorrectly placed in root instead of renderer folder
+- Rebuilt with correct file structure so all UI updates from v1.1.3 are now active on Windows

 v1.1.4
 - Updated the files in the rendered map (made a mistake to upload the new files to the root folder)